opral/monorepo/website/docs/intro.md

 ## The Future

-Inlang strives to develop the standard solution to localize software.
+Inlang strives build an ecosystem around Fluent and standardize localization of software.
 The current features are a small subset of features and tools required to achieve the formulated goal.
 Localizing software consists of multiple minor inconveniences like non-existend typesafety, collaboration via email, fragmented tooling that merge into a giant pile of problems.
 The consequence is to not localize software, despite major benefits like substantial increase in traffic (SEO) and conversions.

-Localizing (translating) software should be straightforward, unfortunately it is not.
+Localizing (translating) software should be straightforward.